Nbil-byte/Gammafest/README.md

 ## Results

 Once the training is complete, the model and evaluation metrics will be saved to the specified directory in your Google Drive (or local directory).
 You can then use the trained model for inference on new handwriting data.

-## Acknowledgements

-This project is built using the excellent [MMOCR](https://github.com/open-mmlab/mmocr) toolbox.
-Many thanks to the contributors of this open-source project.